Skip to Content

 Farmhouse Restaurant

-Located in the heart of downtown Mount Vernon, the Farmhouse Restaurant offers locally sourced, seasonal cuisine.
-They also have a selection of craft beers and cocktails.
+Located in the heart of downtown Mount Vernon, the Farmhouse Restaurant offers locally sourced, seasonal cuisine and a selection of craft beers and cocktails.

 Skagit River Brewery